The Importance of Storytelling in Travel Marketing

 Connecting the stories to Experiences

 The stories you create or extracted, should ultimately lead to experiences that are offered by businesses in a destination.
 Try to connect the several experiences with an overarching narrative, and link a finished experience to a new one.
+Characters can form the perfect glue between experiences.
+A person lived for example in different location, knows other persons, maybe farmed a certain food that is processed in a restaurant.

 To make an immersive experience you need to provide travelers something to do, motivate them to do it with a clear goal / outcome, a reason for doing them, a connection story and and interactive environment online of offline to take actions.
 Its nice if there are some surprise elements in the experience.
 Make sure instructions are clear and easy to understand.
+A company creating immersive experiences with audio in the UK is Splash & Ripple.

-To encourage people to check out the real experience, you need to make sure your stories and content are created in such a way, that they feel unique and special enough to check out.
+To encourage people to check out the real experience, you need to make sure your stories and content are created in such a way, that they feel unique and special enough to check them out.

 To create a full story experience you want to inspire participants to do a next experience, you need to guide them and or give next options.
 Think about outdoor info panels with QR codes or mobile ap instructions, that tell where another point is to unravel more about the story.
 A reward system where you can get something if you did several or all experiences can be an extra motivation for travelers.